Keyword search: 179 records shown

 Domains: Clinical practice, Leadership & accountability

-The last part of this four-part course discussing modern imaging in practice looks at how to achieve the best scans with optical coherence tomography (OCT) systems and how to best interpret the data captured.
+The final course in this four-part series on modern imaging in practice explores how to achieve the best scans with optical coherence tomography (OCT) systems and how to best interpret the data captured.

 Topics: Optical coherence tomography, Time domain, Spectral domain, Swept source, Retinal nerve fibre layer, Twin peaks plot, Thickness map, Difference map, Pachymetry, Anterior angle.